ajam/tablespoon/README.md

 __connect__ _.connect(dbConnectionString)_

 Connects Butterknife to your PostgreSQL database.
-Connection defaults to `pg://postgres:5432@localhost/` and can be configured through `db_config.txt`.
+Connection defaults to `pg://postgres:5432@localhost/` and can be configured through `config.json`.
 Read more about database connections.

-__createTable__ _.createTable(dataobject, tablename)_
+__createTable__ _.createTable(dataobject, tablename, tableschema, permanent)_

-Syncronously creates a table in your PostgreSQL database
+Syncronously creates a table in your PostgreSQL database.
+Optionally pass in a __tablename__ (default `bk`) or a __tableschema.__ By default, Butterknife will attempt to read the datatypes in your object.
+TODO Here's a list of supported datatypes and how they are mapped to SQL datatypes.
+By default, Butterknife will create a temporary table that exists only for this session.
+To instead create a permanent table, pass in `true` as boolean to __permanent__.

 __query__ _.query(queryString, function)_